BBC News Summary

 The BBC News Summary is a news update created by BBC News.

 Like other BBC News bulletins it was presented by a sole newsreader, on Monday to Thursday it was usually Ellie Crisell and on Friday Riz Lateef.
 After a minute of brief national and international news, a regional presenter provided 30 seconds of regional news headlines and a brief local weather forecast; on BBC One HD in England a national weather forecast was broadcast instead due to there being no regional variations.

 The 9:00 pm edition was a pre-recorded preview to BBC News at Ten.
 The 90 second bulletin was axed by the BBC on 30 May 2018.
 This made the news summary similar to the now defunct BBC Three's 60 Seconds, but ran for 30 seconds longer (as BBC Three has no regional continuity).

 History

+Originally BBC news summaries were broadcast during the day, with the first use of the title being the five-minute Saturday lunchtime summary aired as part of Grandstand – Sunday's equivalent was branded as News Headlines.

-Originally BBC news summaries were broadcast during the day and were launched as part of the BBC's new daytime TV service.
-The first broadcasts took place on 8 December 1986.
-Lasting for three minutes, the hourly or near-hourly bulletins formed the backbone of the new service.
-Morning summaries were broadcast on BBC1 and early afternoon summaries were transmitted on BBC2.
-Each bulletin was followed by a weather forecast.
-The final afternoon news summary of the day, broadcast at around 3.50pm, was followed by a regional news bulletin.
+The first weekday news summaries were shown as part of the BBC's new daytime TV service with the first broadcasts taking place on 8 December 1986.
+Lasting for approximately three minutes, the hourly or near-hourly bulletins formed the backbone of the new service.
+Morning summaries were broadcast on BBC1 and early afternoon summaries were transmitted at 2pm, 3pm and 3.50 pm on BBC2, although the timing of the 3pm and 3.50 pm updates could vary slightly, usually on days when horse racing coverage was being shown, and the 2pm bulletin was a 60-second read-through of the headlines and did not feature any reports.
+Each bulletin was followed by a weather forecast and the final afternoon news summary of the day was followed by the mid-afternoon regional news bulletin, which had previously been shown at approximately the same time on BBC1.

 In October 1990, regional hourly news bulletins started to be broadcast immediately after the BBC1 morning summaries.
 By the end of the 1990s the summaries were broadcast less frequently and they were phased out altogether during the 2000s.

 These summaries are not to be confused with generic BBC News bulletins broadcast over BBC One and BBC Two at weekends and holidays.